Qizzok/DS-Discord-SL1/ds1.md

 - SL1 +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
   - Dark Hand and Blacksmith Giant Hammer are not allowed for this run
 - SL1 Broken Weapon
-- SL1 Caestus only
-  - Red Tear Stone Ring and Power Within are allowed versus Four Kings.
 - SL1 Broken Straight Sword only
   - Red Tear Stone Ring and Power Within are allowed versus Four Kings.
 - SL1 Straight Sword Hilt only